omer-priel/networking-final/README.md

 | 4 Bytes     | (Path Length) * Bytes |

 Type: Request Layer
-Path: path of the file on the server
+Path: path of file or directory on the server

 The Uploaded Data: \
 If the first byte is 1 then its file \